Diagnose A Couple So Clearly They Feel Seen, Hopeful, and Ready To Do The Work

 We offer a risk-free window so you can experience the first module and decide if the training is right for you.

-If after completing Module 1, including the live Q&A with Dr. Kate Harris, you don’t feel the program delivers the clarity or value you expected, simply email us within 48 hours of the module’s release and we’ll refund you in full.
-No hassle.
-No hard feelings.
+If after completing Module 1, including the live Q&A with Bonny Slim, you don’t feel the program delivers the clarity or value you expected, simply email us within 48 hours of the module’s release and we’ll refund you in full, no questions asked.

 You don’t have to, but we recommend it.
 The best way to build fluency with the RLT model is to start experimenting with the tools in session.
 Even applying one lens at a time can create powerful shifts.
 You’ll be surprised how quickly it clicks.